plone/volto/docs/source/addons/index.md

 integration with Volto's {term}`configuration registry`.
 ```

-The add-on can be published to an NPM registry or directly installed from github
+The add-on can be published to an npm registry or directly installed from github
 by Yarn.
 By using [mrs-develop](https://github.com/collective/mrs-developer),
 it's possible to have a workflow similar to zc.buildout's mr.developer, where
 you can "checkout" an add-on for development.